Educational priorities in a post pandemic world

 The authors propose a holistic approach to the education process, focused on priorities.
 In turn, the definition of those priorities should result from the most important problems that affect humanity.

-Aleksander Kobylarek, University of Wrocław, Institute of Pedagogy, ul.
+Aleksander Kobylarek - University of Wrocław, Institute of Pedagogy, ul.
 Dawida 1/3

 PhD in humanities, assistant professor at the University of Wrocław (Poland) in Departament of Pedagogy, manager of the University of the Third Age in the University of Wrocław up to 2016, author of more than 100 scientific publications, including articles, books, chapters, editor-in-chief of international scientific "Journal of Education Culture and Society" and "Ogrody Nauk i Sztuk (Gardens of Science and Arts).

-Peter Plavčan, Faculty of Social Studies Danubius Academy Richterova 1171 92521 Sládkovičovo, Slovak Republic
+Peter Plavčan - Faculty of Social Studies Danubius Academy Richterova 1171 92521 Sládkovičovo, Slovak Republic

 PhD. graduated at the Department of Pedagogy, Faculty of Philosophy, Comenius University in Bratislava, Slovakia, he received his title professor at the Faculty of Education, Constantine the Philosopher University in Nitra, Slovakia, and his major field of research is the governance and economics education.